Improving farmer options for sustainable and profitable direct-market tomato production and high tunnel management in the Upper Midwest

 • Sustainable Communities: local and regional food systems, public participation

-This project will develop new breeding populations of tomatoes with excellent quality and adaptation to organic diversified vegetable farming in the upper Midwest.
-We will provide recommendations on the use of lower-cost mobile alternatives to high tunnels.
-We will develop better variety options for high tunnel production and for field production, with traits specific to those systems.
-We will strengthen our current on-farm trial network to continue to support peer-to-peer information sharing among growers.
+This project developed new breeding populations of tomatoes with excellent quality and adaptation to organic diversified vegetable farming in the upper Midwest.
+We also provide recommendations on the use of lower-cost mobile alternatives to high tunnels.
+We aim to develop better variety options for high tunnel production and for field production, with traits specific to those systems.
+We have strengthened our current on-farm trial network to continue to support peer-to-peer information sharing among growers.
 This will help farmers meet market demand for high quality local produce.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.